graphitemaster/aau/site/content/index.md

 }
 ```

-With this approach, no casts were needed, no silent bugs were introduced, and
+With this approach, no casts are needed, no silent bugs are introduced, and
 the "pathological" input still works correctly.
 In fact, this form permits every
 possible value from `[0, 0xffffffffffffffff)`, covering the entire range.